Important information about CBT

 We want to do all we can to ensure you get through your CBT as smoothly as possible; please help us to do this by reading all the information here.

-You must have your driving licence with you at the beginning of the CBT; We cannot start your CBT without it.
-This is a legal requirement.
+You must have your driving licence with you at the beginning of the CBT; We cannot start your course without it.
+This is a legal requirement and is not negotiable.

 You must have a good knowledge of the Highway Code, It is not practical for us to sit and read it all out to you, please take the time to study before your CBT.
 If you do not study, you are not going to be safe, and you will not be able to complete your CBT; although we will do our best to help with any misunderstandings.

 Please wear suitable clothing.
-We are happy to loan you a Helmet, jacket and gloves for the day, if you arrive in shorts and flip-flops, we will not allow you to start the course.
+We are happy to loan you a Helmet, jacket and gloves for the day, if you arrive with inadequate clothing, we will not allow you to start the course.
+Thick jeans and boots covering your ankles are a bare minimum.
+We recomend reading the DVSA miniumum clothing standards.
+Please be aware that if you do not comply with the minimum clothing standards (Link here), we reserve the right to refuse training, which will result in a loss of fee.

 What to study… On your CBT there will be a lot of information that you are learning for the first time.
 Making the change from pedestrian, cyclist or driver to a motorcyclist requires a re-think about how you use the road.